 - Other costs associated with being an employer i.e. Insurance and ‘start up’ payroll support costs

 - Only use the money to meet the agreed Outcomes as detailed in the Support Plan.

-- Complete a monthly Expenditure Record showing how the Direct Payment are being spent and keep this record along with all receipts/invoices, wage slips and bank statements.
+- Complete a monthly Expenditure Record showing how the direct payments are being spent and keep this record along with all receipts/invoices, wage slips and bank statements.
 These must be available to be seen by the County Council upon request.
-Recipients must also promptly provide any additional information, records or documents the County Council requests to monitor the bank account, the Direct Payments, the services obtained, and compliance with the conditions within the Direct Payment Agreement or this Supporting Document.
+Recipients must also promptly provide any additional information, records or documents the County Council requests to monitor the bank account, the direct payments, the services obtained, and compliance with the conditions within the Direct Payment Agreement or this Supporting Document.

 - Sign an agreement with Rutland County Council to ensure that they understand the principles and conditions of the scheme.

 - Accept and comply with the responsibilities associated with the employment of staff i.e. PAYE and National Insurance contributions and maintaining records.
 (See ‘Being an Employer’ Information Pack DP16 for further information).